Social Equity & Green Jobs

 In 2019, City Council authorized the formation of a Community Choice Energy program, called San Diego Community Power (SDCP) along with four other member cities: San Diego, Chula Vista, Imperial Beach, and La Mesa.
 The agency offers advantages over the incumbent utility, including less carbon intensive energy procured for customers over time at competitive prices and oversight by local jurisdictions instead of private shareholders.
 SDCP also has the option to reinvest profits into expanding carbon-free service options and customer programs.

-In 2020, SDCP established a Community Advisory Committee (CAC) to advise the SDCP Board of Directors.
-Committee members include representatives from SDCP’s five member cities and its diverse citizenry.
-The CAC’s Fiscal Year 2021-22 work plan included the following focus areas which promote social equity: prioritization of equitable outcomes, development of an equitable and inclusive workforce policy, and providing SDCP Board with input on community outreach as it relates to electricity rates for disadvantaged communities and community solar.
-In 2023, SDCP released a final Community Power Plan (CPP).
-In the plan, possible programs include energy education, application assistance, community solar green tariffs, building electrification assistance, energy storage systems, electric vehicle charging stations, transportation electrification, and more.
-SDCP continues to announce new programs and initiatives to make energy more equitable for Encinitans and their other customers
+San Diego Community Power (SDCP), which the City formed along with four other member cities, offers many equitable energy programs.
+These programs seek to increase access to renewable energy and energy efficiency programs for low-income customers or those located in disadvantaged communities.
+In 2023, SDCP released its final Community Power Plan (CPP).
+In the plan, possible customer programs include energy education, application assistance, community solar green tariffs, building electrification assistance energy storage systems, electric vehicle charging stations, transportation electrification, and more.
+SDCP continues to announce new programs and initiatives to make energy more equitable for Encinitans and their other customers.

 Equitable Housing